Hydrogen-powered Renault Master Van confirmed for 2022 launch

 These variants are already at the prototype phase; the minibus is expected to have a range of 186 miles, while the chassis cab should be capable of covering 155 miles, simply due to the extra weight the two vehicles will need to carry.

 Renault also promises that refuelling times will be comparable to that of a diesel van, at around five minutes – and the company is even working on a solution to the hydrogen infrastructure problem to help keep its new vans on the road.

 The Renault Group has partnered with Plug Power (one of Europe’s leading hydrogen infrastructure companies) to create Hyvia.
 The new firm was designed to create a complete hydrogen ecosystem, managing everything from the production of carbon-free hydrogen to the fuel cell systems for Renault’s light commercial vehicles.

 Hyvia has also unveiled a new hydrogen refuelling station, which will soon be available for businesses to purchase, lease or rent.
 Manufacturing enough fuel to feed the pumps shouldn’t be a problem either, as Hyvia’s system can generate its own hydrogen on-site.

 The refuelling station can be specified with an electrolysis system, which pulls hydrogen from regular water and compresses it into storage before it’s dispensed into the vehicle.
 If that’s not suitable for the site, Hyvia can also deliver readily compressed hydrogen to the pump by tanker, like a conventional petrol station.

-Prices are yet to be confirmed, but the Master ZE Hydrogen is unlikely to be cheap: the smaller Kangoo Hydrogen was priced in excess of £40,000, over double the starting price of the diesel Kangoo, and £15,000 more than the pure-electric ZE version.
-Lease deals and incentives should help bring the price of the Master Hydrogen down, though.
+Prices are yet to be confirmed, but the Master Van H2-Tech is unlikely to be cheap.
+The smaller Kangoo Hydrogen was priced in excess of £40,000, over double the starting price of the diesel Kangoo, and £15,000 more than the pure-electric ZE version.
+However, Lease deals and incentives should help bring the price of the hydrogen-powered Master down.